bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 It’s not only that you are defining less variables, but also that the code becomes more readable.
 Now you don’t need to detect whether those arguments are used or not.
 It’s crystal clear.
 # Coroutines

 Coroutines are the most exciting news in Kotlin 1.1.
-Though finally left as “experimental” in this release, <strong>they are fully functional and you can start using them on your projects as of today</strong>.
+Though finally left as “experimental” in this release, **they are fully functional and you can start using them on your projects as of today**.
 Coroutines will let you write asynchronous code in a synchronous way, allowing to suspend the execution at some point and wait for a result, all while writing sequential code.
-One thing you may already know about coroutines in Kotlin is that they are not a library or a specific implementation, <strong>but a language feature that allows creating libraries over it</strong>.
+One thing you may already know about coroutines in Kotlin is that they are not a library or a specific implementation, **but a language feature that allows creating libraries over it**.
 So, though the resulting code may look similar, it’s important to know what’s the “gear” that is creating those secondary threads and returning to the main thread, which is quite important in Android.
-Luckily, the Kotlin community moves fast and there are already <strong>several libraries that bring the power of coroutines to Android</strong>.
+Luckily, the Kotlin community moves fast and there are already **several libraries that bring the power of coroutines to Android**.
 Here you have some examples:
 The first ones you may want to take a look are the official ones provided by Jetbrains:

 * kotlinx-coroutines-android, which provides a coroutines implementation ready to be used on Android.